azecx/azecx/README.md

-## Hi I'm Aze 👋
-A Swedish (aspiring) software developer and computer nerd with 4+ years of experience.
+A Swedish 🇸🇪 aspiring software developer and computer nerd with 4+ years of experience.

 More info on [my website](https://aze.cx/).